nikasimovich/cif20/_agendas/week-12.md

 ### Homework

 - Happy Thanksgiving!
 - Develop 3 distinct visual directions for your event website.
 Each should include a title, description, visual research, and a homepage design.
-Be ready to share your work on Monday.
+Be ready to share your work on Tuesday.